mbn8/CS1520-Web-Applications/Assignment 6/README.md

 ## Notes

 1. The username for authentication is "admin".
-   The plaintext password that is hashed is "maherbestTA".
+   The plaintext password that is hashed is "TestPassword".
    Make sure to type these in correctly when checking authentication.
-2. My JavaScript code is in an external file that is linked to the HTML file.
-   See "static/js/movies.js" for the code.